 Low Cost of Living

 In July 2019, Business Facilities’ 2019 Metro Rankings Report ranked Sherman, TX as one of the Top 10 Cities with the Lowest Cost of Living.
-Sherman scores an 86.0 on the cost of living index, which is well below the national average.
+Sherman scores a 90.9 on the cost of living index, which is well below the national average.
 Residents experience a much higher quality of life than those living in larger cities, because your wages stretch further in Sherman towards housing and other cost of living expenses.
 With commute times less than 15 minutes within the city, think of the money you’ll save on gas!
 For those looking to move into Sherman from out of state, watch your savings grow at the grocery store with no tax on groceries.
 Looking for fun things to do that are cheap or free?
 The Sherman area offers numerous FREE concerts, events, activities, and more throughout the year.
 Compare the cost of living in Sherman with your current city.

 Sherman Independent School District (SISD) has 7,500+ students across 12 campuses.
 SISD offers 22 career and technology education certifications, competitive athletic teams, award-winning high school and middle school fine arts programs, and is home to one of the longest-running, early childhood centers in Grayson County.
 The district has a 94% graduation rate.
 Sherman High School has been named to the U.S. News and World Report’s Best High Schools list and one of the Washington Post’s Most Challenging High Schools in America.
 These recognitions place SHS in the top 8% of schools across the nation.